Pantheon-Labs/Software-Engineer-II/PROMPT.md

+# We're finished hiring... for now
+Thank you for your interest; we've filled all our open roles but we'll update this repo in the future when we resume looking for candidates.

+<br /><br /><br /><br /><br />

 # Pantheon Labs - Software Engineer II

 Hey there 👋 We're Pantheon Labs and we're looking for someone to join our family as a `Software Engineer II`.